mulupuruvikas/JavaFX-VSCode-Tutorial/README.md

 **For Windows keyboards/users:** Type Ctrl+Shift+P in VS Code. <br />
 **For Mac users:** Type Command+Shift+P in VS Code.

 You should get a prompt at the top of your window.
-Type java, and then select "Create Java Project':
+Type "Java", and then select "Create Java Project'.
+Your commands will be in a different ordering than mine:
 <img src="assets/create-javafx-proj.png" alt="create-javafx-proj">

 Once you click this, you should get a option to select which type of Java Project you want.
 Select "JavaFX":